jnk0le/random/pipeline cycle test/README.md

 invariant stalls no matter of the amount or dispersion of bitfield/dsp instructions.
 Due to this there may be extra stalls when combined with other stall sources (listed below in this chapter)

-bitfield/dsp instruction (e.g. `uxtb`) result cannot be used as index or address by load/store instructions in next cycle (1 extra cycle latency)
+bitfield/dsp instruction (e.g. `uxtb`,`uxtab`) result cannot be used as index or address by load/store instructions in next cycle (1 extra cycle latency)

 `sbfx`, `ubfx`, `rbit`,`rev`, `rev16`, `revsh`, instructions can't source result of another